the Work

 Oil Painting, 6 feet tall

-My work explores how stories take shape within us and transcend time when shared.
-I'm interested in the individual experiences that illuminate broader human truths—how people have lived throughout history, what they've endured, and how these experiences connect us across generations.
+My work explores how stories take shape within us and how we change each other when we share them.
+I am curious about how people have lived throughout history, what they've endured, and how these experiences connect us across generations.

-For a decade, I worked primarily with silk, hand-dyeing and texturing cloth using Arashi Shibori—a method of pleating fabric around a pole while wrapping it with thread.
-These textured surfaces mimicked the movements on the Puget Sound, creating blankets, clothing, and scarves that carried the rhythm of local waters.
+For a decade, I worked primarily with silk, hand-dyeing and texturing cloth using Arashi Shibori.
+These textured surfaces always reminded me of the surface of water, specifically the Puget Sound.

-Rynearson curated and exhibited in SHARING BLANKETS at the Wallowa Nez Perce Homeland with Celeste Whitewolf, Joe Feddersen, Paige Pettibon, and Roquin-Jon Quichocho Siongco.
+In 2019, Rynearson curated and exhibited in SHARING BLANKETS at the Wallowa Nez Perce Homeland.

 the artist